arXiv/arxiv-base/arxiv/release/README.md

 ...
 script:
 - pip install pipenv
-- pipenv install --dev
+- pipenv sync --dev
 - pipenv run nose2 -s arxiv --with-coverage

-# This will die if there is a tag and it bad
+# This will die if there is a tag and it is bad.
-# otherwise a version.py file is created
+# All good tags get a version.py file.
 - pipenv run python -m arxiv.release.tag_check arxiv-base

 deploy: